zorian-f/nd013-c1-vision-solution/README.md

     <img width="100%" src="https://github.com/zorian-f/nd013-c1-vision-solution/blob/2f27f3f71568962f4d44134f9645997be5280634/visualization/traing_and_val/reff_run_2_adjusted_lr.png">
 </p>

-With the adjusted learningrate the total-loss is decreasing much faster, after 1k Steps its already at 0.8 wereas the previous run was at somewhere around 5.
-With the adjusted Parameters i did a run with evluation.
-There is a "bump" in the data, this is due to en iterruption of the evaluation (stopping and resuming it), later graphs wont have this bump.
+With the adjusted learning rate the total-loss is decreasing much faster, after 1k Steps its already at 0.8 whereas the previous run was at somewhere around 5.
+With the adjusted Parameters i did a run with evaluation.
+There is a "bump" in the data, this is due to an interruption of the evaluation (stopping and resuming it), later graphs won't have this bump.

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/zorian-f/nd013-c1-vision-solution/blob/16240ee5a5a024c830485e2b3f74ea81a65502dd/visualization/traing_and_val/reff_run_3_1.png">